maddiehenniger/nf-imputation-pipeline/README.md

 The reference panel(s) must be in a BCF/VCF file format and can optionally be gzipped (ending in .gz).
 The reference panel should already be phased and there is no option currently to perform reference panel phasing.
 The reference panels must be provided on a by-chromosome basis.
 There are no marker or individual requirements for the reference panel(s).
 Users must be aware of how the number of markers and individuals may impact imputation performance.

-The reference metadata should be a comma-delimited file (.CSV) containing three columns: referenceName, referencePath, imputationStep
+The reference metadata should be a comma-delimited file (.CSV) containing five columns: referenceName, referencePath, chromosome, imputationStep, geneticMapPath
 - referenceName: [required] A string with no spaces contianing the user-defined name of the reference panel with no file extensions (ex: HD_panel)
 - referencePath: [required] A string in the form of a file path to where the associated reference panel is located in your directory; this should end with the file extension BCF/VCF(.gz) (ex: /path/to/reference/HD_panel.bcf)
 - chromosome: [required] An integer in the form of a numerical value to the associated chromosome for the reference panel; at this time, sex chromosome values are not accepted